High dynamic range: Realtime HDR vision

+In the 1970s and 1980s, Steve Mann invented the Generation-1 and Generation-2 "Digital Eye Glass" as a vision aid to help people see better with some versions being built into welding helmets for HDR vision.

+Non-imaging

 Audio

 In Audio, the term high dynamic range means there is a lot of variation in the levels of the sound.
 Here, the dynamic range refers to the range between the highest volume and lowest volume of the sound.

 XDR (audio) is used to provide higher-quality audio when using microphone sound systems or recording onto cassette tapes.

 HDR Audio is a dynamic mixing technique used in EA Digital Illusions CE Frostbite Engine to allow relatively louder sounds to drown out softer sounds.

 Dynamic range compression is a set of techniques used in audio recording and communication to put high-dynamic-range material through channels or media of lower dynamic range.
 Optionally, dynamic range expansion is used to restore the original high dynamic range on playback.

 Radio

 In radio, high dynamic range is important especially when there are potentially interfering signals.
 Measures such as spurious-free dynamic range are used to quantify the dynamic range of various system components such as frequency synthesizers.
 HDR concepts are important in both conventional and software-defined radio design.